StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: s
 - **Default**: 300
 - **Description**: The maximum duration by which the metadata on the follower and observer FEs can lag behind that on the leader FE.
 Unit: seconds.
-If this duration is exceeded, the non-leader FE stops providing services.
+If this duration is exceeded, the non-leader FEs stops providing services.

 ##### drop_backend_after_decommission